 Do you notice what’s missing?
 If you said the main characters, you’d be right.
 There’s a reason for that.
 Now on to what I disliked… and be warned… here there be spoilers.

-The Hero, Levi, was cut of the same cloth as Edward from Twilight and Christian Grey from Fifty Shades of Gray.
+The Hero, Levi, was cut of the same cloth as Edward from Twilight and Christian Grey from Fifty Shades of Grey.
 The dude is super stalkery.
 Especially at the beginning.
 He was pushy to the point of WHAT THE FUCK IS WRONG WITH YOU!

 So there’s the normal insta-lust that happens in a lot of novels.
 It’s ubiquitous so I didn’t give a whole lot of thought.
 Then it quickly got worse.
 So here’s a pro-tip, authors… when a woman says no repeatedly to a date but the guy persists, it isn’t romantic.
 It’s sexual harassment.